Honduras at the Olympics

-Honduras has competed in eleven Summer Olympic Games.
-They competed at the Winter Olympic Games in 1992, but have yet to appear since then.
-They have never won a medal; their best performance was 4th place in men's football at the 2016 Summer Olympics, losing to Nigeria 3-2 in the bronze medal match.
+Honduras has competed in thirteen editions of the Summer Olympic Games.
+The nation competed at the Winter Olympic Games in 1992, but has yet to appear since then as of 2026.
+Honduran athletes have never won a medal; their best performance was fourth place in men's football tournament at the 2016 Summer Olympics.

-The Comité Olímpico Hondureño was formed in 1956 and recognized by the IOC the same year.
+The Comité Olímpico Hondureño was formed in 1956 and was recognized by the International Olympic Committee the same year.
+Though, it would not be until 1968 where they supplied a delegation.